 The principles, guidance and procedure set out in the Exclusion Guidance will be followed at all times.
 This includes the statutory procedure for notifying parents, challenging the decision, and holding meetings / hearings, including the deadlines for these.

-The Principal may cancel (i.e. withdraw) any suspension or permanent exclusion which Governors' Discipline Committee meetinginclud where additional information has been received from the parents, Virtual School Head, Social Worker or other health or educational professional after the original decision was made.
+The Principal may cancel (i.e. withdraw) any suspension or permanent exclusion for whicha Governors' Discipline Committee meeting has not yet commenced to review that decision.
+This may include where additional information has been received from the parents, Virtual School Head, Social Worker or other health or educational professional after the original decision was made.

+In all cases, the Principal will comply with the requirements of the Exclusion Guidance in respect of notifying/reporting the cancellation to parents and others, and offering a meeting with parents to explain the reasons for the cancellation.

 Investigations of incidents and alternative action